Welcome

 Key information required on the claim form includes:

-• For an unspecified sum (damages), state the expected recovery band (e.g., "not more than £10,000", "more than £10,000 but not more than £25,000", "more than £25,000").
-For High Court claims, state "more than £100,000" (or £50,000 for personal injury).
-Disregard interest, costs, potential counterclaims, and contributory negligence when stating value for allocation purposes.
+• Unspecified sum (damages): indicate the band (not more than £10,000; more than £10,000 but not more than £25,000; more than £25,000).
+For High Court claims, state that more than £100,000 is expected (or more than £50,000 for personal injury).
+Disregard interest, costs, contributory negligence, and any potential counterclaim when indicating value for allocation purposes.

 Particulars of Claim

-• Details of the remedy sought (e.g., damages, specific performance).
+• the remedy sought

-• A statement of truth.
+• a statement of truth

 Key Term: Particulars of Claim